tpf/tprf-hugo-site/content/complete-yamlpp.md

 ---
-title: "Complete YAML::PP"
+title: 'Complete YAML::PP'
-url:   "/complete-yamlpp.html"
+url: '/complete-yamlpp.html'
 ---

 The Grants Committee has received the following grant proposal for the July/August round.
 Before the Committee members vote, we would like to solicit feedback from the